Skip to content ↓

 Phonics starts in Nursery.
 The focus isn’t on reading words just yet but on learning all the vitally important skills to help to move onto reading words.
 Listening skills are developed and pupils will practice making sounds with their bodies and their mouths.
 They also develop their Fine Motor Skills, ready for holding a pencil.

 In Reception, from the very first day, all pupils start Phase 2 phonics (this means learning the letter sounds and beginning to put them together to read and spell words).
-The progression of Phonics throughout Reception and Year 1 follows the structure below, with each phase covering a variety of sounds, tricky words an high frequency words.
+The progression of Phonics throughout Reception and Year 1 follows the structure below.
+Each lesson follows the structure of ‘Review, Teach, Practise, Apply’ to ensure that children are consolidating phonic knowledge and skills over time and that they are able to apply them in context.
+During lessons there are opportunities for discussing new vocabulary and ensuring letter formation is correct.

-Any pupil who are not meeting the required expectations for their year group are swiftly identified through a rigorous assessment process and interventions are put in place to ensure pupils catch-up quickly.
+Any pupils who are not meeting the required expectations for their year group are swiftly identified through a rigorous assessment process and interventions are put in place to ensure pupils catch-up quickly.

 Home Reading